scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** holy

-A blast of holy light emits from your symbol.
-All undead within 3 tiles must make a charisma save against your spellcasting.
-On fail, they take 2 wounds and are turned.
+You create a wave of holy light.
+All undead within 3 tiles of you makes a charisma save against your spellcasting roll.
+On failure they take 2 wounds in holy damage and are turned for 10 minutes.
 On a success they take 1 wound instead.
-An undead possessing a creature is forced out if they are turned.
+An undead possessing a creature is forced to leave that creature if they are turned.
+While turned undead cannot sprint, attack, or take hostile actions and must spend their turn moving away from you.
+This effect lasts until they take damage.

-Add a wound die and increase the area by 2 tiles for every level above 3rd.
+Add a wound die and increase the area by 2 tiles for every level cast above 3rd.